mharen/mharen.github.io/_posts/2010/2010-09-24-in-defense-of-google-or-why-search-isnt.md

 ---

 I read a [tiring article](http://www.fastcompany.com/1687702/how-microsoft-bing-should-respond-to-google-instant-search) wherein Google was accused of being a Bing copy-cat, and that Microsoft should sit still if they want to usurp Google.
-The post suggests two key Google weaknesses:  <ol>   <li>It has fewer features than Bing </li>    <li>Its new Instant Search is traumatic to the elderly </li> </ol>
+The post suggests two key Google weaknesses:

+  1. It has fewer features than Bing
+  2. Its new Instant Search is traumatic to the elderly

 I’d like to offer a few counterpoints.  <h4>It has fewer features than Bing</h4>